 In 2018, Thibault received the “Academic Excellence” Global Competition Review Award, which recognizes “an academic competition specialist who has made an outstanding contribution to competition policy.”
 He has published a first manuscript (Bruylant) on the subject of “predatory innovation in antitrust law” and articles at Harvard University, Stanford, MIT, Oxford, NYU, Berkeley, and Georgetown, among others.
 His second book, “Blockchain + Antitrust”, was published in September 2021 (Edward Elgar).

-These last couple of years, Thibault has been focusing most of his research on blockchain antitrust.
-He has written the world’s most downloaded antitrust articles of 2018 (“The Blockchain Antitrust Paradox”), 2019 (“Collusion by Blockchain and Smart Contracts”), and 2020 (“Blockchain Code as Antitrust”).
-His latest book, “Blockchain + Antitrust”, was published in September 2021.
-Finally, you may find Thibault where one can listen to nineties rock music and free jazz or watch Seinfeld and B movies.
+In recent years, Thibault has focused most of his research on blockchain antitrust, computational antitrust, and complexity theory.
+He has written the world’s most downloaded antitrust articles on SSRN in 2018 (“The Blockchain Antitrust Paradox”), 2019 (“Collusion by Blockchain and Smart Contracts”), 2020 (“Blockchain Code as Antitrust”), 2021 (“Computational Antitrust: An Introduction and Research Agenda”), and 2022 (“Complexity-Minded Antitrust”).